smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/XCLIP.md

 ## __SEARCH VIDEO Syntax__

-Use the "__SEARCH VIDEO__" statement to retrieve the desired image data.
+Use the "__SEARCH VIDEO__" statement to retrieve the desired video data.

 ```sql
 query_statement: